pulumi/docs/content/case-studies/learning-machine/_index.md

 Hughes, and CTO, Kim Hamilton, to brainstorm about how to solve the dilemma they were facing.

-## Moving From Complicated to Simple
+## Moving from Complicated to Simple

 The team realized that in order to grow they needed to transition away from their first-generation tooling to an offering that more team members could understand and